microsoft/maro/docs/source/examples/multi_agent_dqn_cim.rst

 The complexities of the environment can be isolated from the learning algorithm by using an `Agent manager <https://maro.readthedocs.io/en/latest/key_components/rl_toolkit.html#agent-manager>`_ to manage individual agents.
-We define a function to create the agents and an AgentManager class that implements the abstract ``train`` method in accordance with the DQN algorithm. .
+We define a function to create the agents and an agent manager class that implements the ``train`` method where the newly obtained experiences are stored in the agents' experience pools before training, in accordance with the DQN algorithm.

 .. code-block:: python
     def create_dqn_agents(agent_id_list, config):